Snyder Academic Center

 Indiana Tech also offers the Presidential Scholarship, which is a full-tuition scholarship opportunity awarded to four students each year.
 It has a separate application process.

 To start, please file the Free Application for Federal Student Aid (FAFSA) at www.studentaid.gov.
 You’ll need Indiana Tech’s school code, which is 001805.
+Please contact our office if you have any questions.

-You can find Indiana Tech’s tuition and fees on our Student Financial Services website
+You can find Indiana Tech’s tuition and fees on our Student Financial Services website.

 Remember, 100% of traditional undergraduate students who enroll at Indiana Tech receive institutional aid, such as scholarships or need-based grants.
 Plus, textbook rental is included in the cost of tuition.